diantahoc/chan-archiver/README.md

 ChanArchiver is an archive for 4chan.
-It has 3 operation modes:

-1 - Full board archival.
-Archive all threads, and monitor board for new threads to archive.

-2 - Single thread archival.
-Archive only a single thread until it 404.
-Useful for image dumping/info thread.

-3 - Server mode.
-ChanArchiver runs as an HTTP server, serving only the archived threads.
-No archiving is made in this mode.

-By default, ChanArchiver start the http server (listen on port `8787`) and archive /g/.
+By default, ChanArchiver start the http server (listen on port `8787`).
 You can modify it's behaviour with the following command line switches:

 * `--thread:a:133` : Archive thread `133` from the /a/ board.
-This will start the single thread archival mode.
-No other thread can be archived.
-* `--server` : Run ChanArchiver in the server mode.
+Additional threads can be added via the web user interface.
+Cannot be used in conjunction with `--board`.
 * `--noserver` : To prevent ChanArchiver starting the HTTP server.
 Useful if you don't want to serve page right now, or another instance of ChanArchiver is running as server.
 * `--board:r` : Archive the /r/ board.
+Overrides the board for the `--thread` switch, so cannot be used with `--thread`
 * `--thumbonly` : Only save thumbnails.
-* `--wget` : Use wget as the download backend.
-In my testings, this has not worked. `wget` is only supported under a *nix os.
-Note: this feature is disabled for now.
 * `--verbose` : Output logs to the terminal console, instead of only logging them to the web ui.
+Plus perform additional loggings.
+* `--port:123`: Change the http server port to 123.
 * `--savedir <dir>` : Change the save directory.

 ChanArchiver can be integrated with 4chan pages by adding an `[Archive]` button next to the op post.

 User script: https://raw.github.com/diantahoc/chan-archiver/master/chan_archiver.user.js
 ChanArchiver must be running in order to work properly.
+Modify the script if ChanArchiver to match your `ipadress:port` settings.

 ChanArchiver use the following libraries: